 Imagine my disappointment when we apparently didn't do anything.
 The article discussed the tone of Espen Aarseth's initial editorial statement, and that was it.
 It did pretend to include more authors by citing Aarseth, but without letting us know they cited Aarseth: "One author in Game Studies 1, no. 1, even casts new media studies as a 'pseudo-field' invented 'to claim computer-based communication for visual media studies.'"

 Once upon a time we were quite proud of the many very strong women in game studies.
-Marinka Copier was vital for the first game studies conference, DiGRA.
+Marinka Copier was vital for the first game studies conference in connection to what became DiGRA.
 The group that started the Digital Games Research Association had a strong, although not a completely balanced, gender representation, and after the first three years with Frans Mäyrä as president, there were three female presidents: Tanya Krzywinska, Helen Kennedy and Mia Consalvo, until William Huber took over in 2016.
-The group that started Gamestudies.org had two women and two men among the editors, one women and two men as review editors, and four "collaborators", where one was a man.
+The group that started Gamestudies.org had two women and two men among the editors, one woman and two men as review editors, and four "collaborators", where one was a man.

 In the later discussions of what gamestudies in Europe consists of, these women are to an almost spectacular degree forgotten.
 Most of them, myself included, had different approaches to games than the more structuralist understanding that articles like Phillips' argue against.
 Perhaps due to this we were not good enemies in the so-called narratology-ludology debate, and so we were ignored in all positioning papers in literature theory based writing.
 Perhaps since we are women we were ignored in all discourses about the male-ness of game studies.
 Emma Vossen, who has written a Ph D Phillips cites actively, has interviewed a group of scholars, but in these interviews the names of most of these original, strong and important women from Gamestudies and DiGRA are not on the radar of neither the interview subjects or the scholars.